Courses repeated under this policy may not be eligible for financial aid. For more information, contact Financial Aid at (970) 351-4862.

 Completed applications must be submitted through the online application form before midnight of the drop deadline.

 - The Grade Replacement Policy applies to UNC undergraduate level courses that are letter-graded (A-F).
-The courses must be the same and both courses must be taken at UNC.
+The courses must be the same (both Prefix and Number) and both courses must be taken at UNC.
 The course must not be designated repeatable for credit in the current catalog.
 Pass/Fail grades are excluded.

 - Grade replacement can only be applied once per course for a maximum of six (6) courses; these limits only apply to courses repeated Fall 2013 or later.